3adnanK/pytutorials/content/post/Python-Operators.md

 In the first example we have assigned to ''x'' a logical operation, the first part is (5 > 2) this will return True, and the second part is (3 > 1) which also return True, and by using the logical ''and'' operator: True and True will return a True.
 If one of the comparison operator returned False, then the result of our logical operation will be False.<br/>
-The second example is also devide in two part, the first is (5 == 5) which return True and the second part is (5 > 8) which return False, by using the ''or'' logical operator the result will be True, because the ''or'' operator needs one of the two operand to be True to return True.<br/>
+The second example is also devided in two part, the first is (5 == 5) which returns True and the second part is (5 > 8) which returns False, by using the ''or'' logical operator the result will be True, because the ''or'' operator needs one of the two operand to be True to return True.<br/>
 The last example is very simple the comparison operation (5 > 2) return True, and by using the ''not'' operator we get the inverse of the result which is False in our case.<br/>